MatthieuVeillon/javascriptjourney/content/blog/object/index.md

 Object.prototype.toString.call(strObject) //[object String] - it reveals that strObject was created by String constructor
 ```

-The primitive value `I am a string` is not an object - it's a **primitive litteral and immutable value**.
+The primitive value `I am a string` is not an object - it's a **primitive literal and immutable value**.
 To perform operation on it such as `.length`, we need a `String object`.
 Fortunately JS automatically coerces a string primitive to a String object when necessary.

 - `Number` and `Boolean` behave the same as `String`
-- whereas `Date` can only be created by their constructed object form as it has no litteral form counterpart.
+- whereas `Date` can only be created by their constructed object form as it has no literal form counterpart.
-- `Object` , `Arrays` , `Function` and `Regex` are all object regardless of wether the litteral or constructed form is used
+- `Object` , `Arrays` , `Function` and `Regex` are all object regardless of wether the literal or constructed form is used

 #### Content